harleydutton/Tabula-Rasa/tabula-rasa.md

 #### Limiting Factors
 If you create a skill with appropriate scope that is just too powerful for the setting or story your storyteller may inflict a few limiting factors upon the skill you have proposed or your character.
-> @Storyteller: A few good limiting factors are timing restrictions(requires multiple turns in combat, cannot be done in combat, takes multiple days, etc.), resource costs (add a mana bar, minor purchases, major purchases, etc.), and cooldowns (AUTs or turns, once per combat, once per day, refreshes randomly, etc.).
+> @Storyteller: A few good limiting factors are timing restrictions(requires multiple turns in combat, cannot be done in combat, takes multiple days, etc.), resource costs (add a mana bar, minor purchases, major purchases, etc.), context restrictions (must have line of sight, must have eye contact, must be touching the target, must have a piece of the target, etc.), and cooldowns (AUTs or turns, once per combat, once per day, refreshes randomly, etc.).

 #### Uniqueness
 When you add something to the setting you may have it in your head that it will be unique.
 You will be the only fire mage, you will have the only gun, you will be the only alien, etc. This can very quickly lead to a balanced and unenjoyable setting or story.
 Do not expect to have a monopoly on anything you add to the setting.
 Where there is one, there can be two.